 Applying for a Visa in Canada or Mexico

 The U.S. Department of State provides specific guidance on applying for a visa in Canada or Mexico.
-If you intend to apply for a new U.S. visa in Canada or Mexico and are not a citizen or resident of either country, it is important for you to read the U.S. Department of State's guidance on Applying for Visas in Canada or Mexico.
+If you intend to apply for a new U.S. visa in either country and are not a citizen or resident of either country, it is important for you to read the U.S. Department of State's guidance on Applying for Visas in Canada or Mexico.
 Contact an advisor at the Office of International Affairs if you have further questions.